pagkly/Zed/Investopedia3/Federal Direct Loan Program.md

 ## Federal Direct Loans vs. Private Loans

 Private lenders also provide student loans to use instead of—or in addition to—federal loans, but the federal program often has more-favorable interest rates and other provisions, such as loan consolidation and forgiveness programs.
-Those seeking student loans should [carefully investigate all available options](https://www.investopedia.com/articles/younginvestors/09/private-or-federal-student-loans.asp).
+Those seeking student loans should [[carefully investigate all available options]](https://www.investopedia.com/articles/younginvestors/09/private-or-federal-student-loans.asp).

 [Drawbacks to federal direct loans](https://www.investopedia.com/articles/personal-finance/101014/disadvantages-stafford-loans.asp) include the fact that only unsubsidized loans are available to graduate students, who are also charged higher interest rates than undergraduates.
 In addition, borrowers who default on these loans are not able to escape the debt by declaring bankruptcy.
 They also have lower loan limits for undergraduates who are claimed as dependents on their parents’ or guardian’s income taxes.
 Finally, students must apply anew each year for a federal direct loan.